FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 All of the sessions are posted, and will have links, and all the relevant information will be on Slack.

-If you can make it in person the location is
+If you can make it in person the location is still to be announced:
-Drive Productions
-14 Bowden Street
-London
-SE11 4DS
-(Northern Line to Kennington)

 Everyone who signs up to the hackathon will get a Slack invite and added  to the hackathon github repository, unless you other wise specify a different preference